A Toast to Old Men and Old Charters Posted by: Aaron Stearns | 0 Comments

 He kept it, there was always a half-gallon of Jim Beam in the kitchen cupboard for anybody who’d ask, but he himself drank Jack Daniel’s Tennessee Whiskey.
 I don’t know why, except he’d been in the service, traveled the world and developed a fondness for Frank Sinatra.
 It was just one of his quirks, like the bemused contempt he held for the Beatles (which I suspect he got straight from the scene in Goldfinger where Bond insists that “drinking Dom Pérignon ’53 above a temperature of 38° Fahrenheit” is “as bad as listening to the Beatles without ear muffs”) and his fondness for the countrypolitan stylings of Jack Greene and Ray Price.
 Though Daddy drew the line at Bobby Goldsboro, I grew up thinking country music was something you could sing in a tux.

-I say this just so you’ll understand that I didn’t grow up with all the advantages, and that I’ve even had some overcoming to perform in my life.
+I say this just so you will understand that I didn’t grow up with all the advantages, and that I’ve even had some overcoming to perform in my life.
 I wandered in the wilderness for years.
 I drank canned Schlitz in high school, and I thought it was cool when my buddy Jet Van Zandt got his own apartment and a water bed and filled up one of those mini-fridges with Miller High Life ponies.
 I was so clueless in college that I smuggled — and by smuggled I mean I didn’t wave the bottle in the assistant provost’s face until after I made it through the turnstile — a pint of Canadian Mist into Tiger Stadium on a Saturday night.

 Friend of mine from Vanderbilt says that would have got me blackballed from all the better fraternities around Nashville.
 Lah-di-damn-dah.